Medical Record Keeping Course Overview:

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of the American College of Legal Medicine and the Western Institute of Legal Medicine.
-The American College of Legal Medicine is accredited by the ACCME to sponsor continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education through the join provider-ship of the University of California, Irvine School of Medicine and the Western Institute of Legal Medicine.
+The University of California, Irvine School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

-The American College of Legal Medicine designates this live and enduring materials activity for a maximum of 19.00 AMA PRA Category 1 Credit(s)™.
+The University of California, Irvine School of Medicine designates this live and enduring materials activity for a maximum of 19 AMA PRA Category 1 Credits™.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

-The American College of Legal Medicine, Continuing Medical Education Department has reviewed this activity’s speaker and planner disclosures and resolved all identified conflicts of interest, if applicable.
+The University of California, Irvine School of Medicine Continuing Medical Education Department has reviewed this activity’s speaker and planner disclosures and resolved all identified conflicts of interest, if applicable.